Creighton4Good/BlueJay-Bites/docs/backend-design.md

 ### Notifications

-Notifications are sent using SSE (Server-Sent Events).
-This is because data does not need to be sent two-way in this application, but directly to the user is the objective.
-There are entities for Notification and UserPreference
+Notifications are sent using Expo notifications through Firebase.
+There are entities for Notification and UserPreference (entity for notifications to be on or off)
-- Notifications are only sent to those with the "user" role
+- Notifications are only sent to those with a user preference of "on"
 - They are triggered when an event-organizer/admin creates a post
-- Notifications are sent using SSE emitters, streaming real-time data
 - Endpoints exist to get certain notifications, such as by read status, support the user enabling or disabling notifications, and for user to subscribe to notifications

 ### Photos